Sandbanks Provincial Park comes with breathtaking dunes and white sand beaches

-There's usually also a ton of water activities to enjoy, however, canoe, kayak and paddle board rentals are currently unavailable.
-The picnic shelters and barbecues will also be off-limits at this time.
+There's usually also a ton of water activities to enjoy, like canoe, kayak and paddle board rentals depending on availbility.
+There are also picnic shelters and barbecues.

 If you plan on visiting for the day keep in mind that the park is at its busiest on weekends, with possible wait times getting as long as two hours.
 Luckily, park staff post wait-time updates on Twitter.